ofajs/ofa-v4-docs/docs/en/cases/slot.md

 <a href="../../publics/examples/simple-btn/simple-btn.html" main></a>
 </template>

-# Component Slots
+# Component Slot

-By adding `<slot></slot>` tags in the template, you can place content in the slots inside the corresponding component tags when using the component.
+By adding the `<slot></slot>` tag in the template, you can place the content inside the corresponding component label's slot when using the component.

-Custom components do not have the `display` property defined by default, so it needs to be manually defined for the component.
-In the component's style, the `:host` selector can be used to add styles to the component itself.
+Custom components do not have a defined 'display' property by default, so it needs to be defined manually.
+In the component's style, the ':host' selector can be used to add styles specific to the component itself.

-This example showcases the usage of the 'use-app' component.
-It contains multiple links that lead to different pages.
+This example demonstrates how to create a component called `simple-btn`.
+The template of the component includes a slot where content can be inserted into the component.
+The component is styled by adding the `:host` selector to its styles.
+In another page, the `simple-btn` component is referenced using the `l-m` component and content is inserted into it.